dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/resilient-high-availability-microservices.md

 ## Health management and diagnostics in microservices

-It may seem obvious, and it is often overlooked, but a microservice must report its health and diagnostics.
-Otherwise, there is little insight from an operations perspective.
+It may seem obvious, and it's often overlooked, but a microservice must report its health and diagnostics.
+Otherwise, there's little insight from an operations perspective.
 Correlating diagnostic events across a set of independent services and dealing with machine clock skews to make sense of the event order is challenging.
-In the same way that you interact with a microservice over agreed-upon protocols and data formats, there is a need for standardization in how to log health and diagnostic events that ultimately end up in an event store for querying and viewing.
-In a microservices approach, it is key that different teams agree on a single logging format.
+In the same way that you interact with a microservice over agreed-upon protocols and data formats, there's a need for standardization in how to log health and diagnostic events that ultimately end up in an event store for querying and viewing.
+In a microservices approach, it's key that different teams agree on a single logging format.
 There needs to be a consistent approach to viewing diagnostic events in the application.

 ### Health checks